 I, for one, was never a believer. in .

 Yet as I took the steps toward building the and career that I really wanted, every mentor I met told me the same thing:

-What they meant is that while it may seem counterproductive to spend time on things like affirmations or journaling, it’s actually the most important thing you can do to ensure all your actions the rest of the day spring from a place of alignment.
+What they meant is that while it may seem counterproductive to spend on things like affirmations or journaling, it’s actually the most important thing you can do to ensure all your actions the rest of the day springs from a place of alignment.

-So I did some digging into affirmations as a way to shift my mindset and do self-work.
+So, upon hearing this advice, I did some digging into affirmations as a way to shift my and do self- .